MuraliB123/pcy_algo/README.md

 ## 🚀 Features

 - Implements the **PCY algorithm** to mine frequent itemsets from transaction data efficiently.
-- Optimized with hashing and bitmap techniques to reduce memory usage.
 - Compatible with **Python ≥ 3.6**.
 - Lightweight and easy to integrate.